 - Dr. Anneke Moresco, Denver Zoo, Reproductive Health Surveillance Program, is an advisor to the AZA Wildlife Contraception Center on reproductive pathology.

 - Dr. Linda Penfold, South-East Zoo Alliance for Reproduction and Conservation, who specializes in diagnosing reproductive failure and endocrine monitoring in zoo-managed species.

-On Day 2 working groups will develop approaches tailored to each taxon, with the objective of formulating practical action plans, focusing particularly on methods for diagnosis and potential treatment of infertility.
+On Day 2 working groups developed approaches tailored to each taxon, with the objective of formulating practical action plans, focusing particularly on methods for diagnosis and potential treatment of infertility.
 (8AM-Noon)

 A CD will be produced that will include PDFs of the presentations, summaries of the discussions, and outlines of the action plans, as well an extensive list of relevant publications.